danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 function draw() {
   //getting the audio data
-  let vol = mic.getLevel(); // Get the overall volume (between 0 and 1.0)
+  let vol = mic.getLevel(); //get the overall volume (between 0 and 1.0)
-  button.size(floor(map(vol, 0, 1, 40, 500)));  //map the mic vol to the size of button: check map function: https://p5js.org/reference/#/p5/map
+  button.size(floor(map(vol, 0, 1, 40, 500))); //as the button is too big, check map function: https://p5js.org/reference/#/p5/map
 }
 ```

-To deal with basic web audio p5.sound library is the one used in the sample code.
-It includes features like audio input, sound files playback, audio analysis and synthesis. (ref: see the different features of the sound library: https://p5js.org/reference/#/libraries/p5.sound)
+The basic web audio p5.sound library is used in the sample code.
+It includes features like audio input, sound files playback, audio analysis and synthesis.[^Audio]

 The library should be also included in the html file (as demonstrated in Chapter 1 - Getting Started) so that we can use the corresponding functions like `p5.AudioIn()` and `getLevel()`.

-Similar to a button, you first declare the object e.g `let mic;`, and then setting up the input source (usually from a computer microphone) and starting to listen the audio input (See the two lines within `setup()`).
-When the entire sample code is executed, a popup screen from a browser will ask for a permission to access the audio source.
-This audio capture only works when the access is granted.
+Similar to a button, you first declare the object, e.g. `let mic;`, and then set up the input source (commonly from a computer microphone) and start to listen to the audio input (see the two lines within `setup()`).
+When the entire sample code is executed, a popup screen from a browser will ask for permission to access the audio source.
+This audio capture only works if access is granted.

 ![](ch4_1.png)